 Kindergarten through fifth grade students in violation of the dress code will receive a note from their teacher.
-Continued violation may result in a loss of recess time, a parent conference with the teacher or an administrator, or another disciplinary action.
+Continued violation may result in a loss of recess time, a parent conference with the teacher or an administrator, or other disciplinary action.

-Students in sixth through eighth grade who violate the dress code will first receive a silent lunch and be communicated to parents.
+Students in sixth through eighth grades who violate the dress code will first receive a silent lunch and be communicated to parents.
 In certain circumstances, a student may be asked to call home for a change of clothes.
-In addition to the consequences of the first violation, on the second violation, parents may be contacted to bring a change of clothes and the student may not return to class until the violation is corrected.
-In addition to the consequences of the first violation, the third violation may result in a parent-teacher conference and subsequent disciplinary action.
+On the second violation, parents may be contacted to bring a change of clothes.
+The third violation may result in a parent-teacher conference.